drpedrazas/ascii_vid/README.md

   --video     Is your project a video?
   -fps FPS    fps for your video
 ```
 4. After deciding what you want to do, run your command.
-If your project is a video, it will be droped inside an "out" directory created automatically in the current working directory.
+If your project is a video, your product will be droped inside an "out" directory created automatically in the current working directory.
 Otherwise, you will find your image in the "ascii_images" folder, again, created in the current working directory.

 ## Examples: